marcomarasca/SDCND-PID-Controller/README.md

 This repository contains a C++ implementation of a proportional–integral–derivative (PID) controller that is used in order to direct a vehicle to follow a desired trajectory.
 A PID controller is a control loop feedback mechanism that is used in applications that requires a continuos modulated control.

 In simple terms the idea behind a PID controller is to output a "corrective" value that is related to the current error that can be expressed in many forms, in the case of this project we use the cross track error (CTE) expressed as the *lateral* distance between the vehicle and the center of the target trajectory.
-The PID then outputs a correction amount (which in our case is the steering amount to apply in order to reach the target trajectory) that is correlated to 3 different error forms:
+The PID then outputs a correction amount (which in our case is the steering amount to apply in order to reach the target trajectory) that is correlated to 3 different error components:

 - *Proportional*: The amount is directly related to the amount of CTE
-- *Integral*: The amount is related to the cumulative CTE, in order to counter eventual systematic biases (that are evident over a longer period of time), for example a slight misalignment of the tires
+- *Integral*: The amount is related to the cumulative CTE, in order to counter eventual systematic bias (that are evident over a longer period of time), for example a slight misalignment of the tires
-- *Derivative*: The amount is related to the difference between the current and previous CTE value, with the intent of reducing the amount of "correction" to be applied the less the CTE
+- *Derivative*: The amount is related to the difference between the current and previous CTE value, with the intent of reducing the amount of "correction" to be applied the closer the vehicle is to the target

 In this project the CTE value comes pre-computed from a simulated environment thanks to the [Udacity Simulator](https://github.com/udacity/self-driving-car-sim) and it's fed to the program through [WebSockets](https://en.wikipedia.org/wiki/WebSocket) messages.
 The [main](./src/main.cpp) file processes the incoming messages and parses the data that is then processed by the [PID](./src/PID.cpp) class.

-The program includes some predefined values for the set of *coefficients* that are applied for each of the error component (e.g. in order to reduce or augment the effect of the single error form to the whole PID).
+The program includes some predefined values for the set of *coefficients* that are applied for each of the error components (e.g. in order to reduce or augment the effect of the single error component to the whole PID).
 Due to some limitation in the implementation of the simulator, these values may need to be adjusted according to the system the program runs on.
-The program accepts 3 (double) parameters in input kP, kI and kD that corresponds to the proportional, integral and derivative coefficients respectively.
+The program accepts 3 (double) parameters in input Kp, Ki and Kd that corresponds to the proportional, integral and derivative coefficients respectively.

 Additionally a simple [auto-tuning](./src/Tuner.cpp) mechanism was implemented that can be enabled providing as a 4th argument the number of steps to use for error collection before tuning the parameters.
-The tuning mechanism simply runs the simulator for the given number of steps collecting the total error and tuning each of the parameter slightly in order to find a good combination, after tuning the cycle is repeated again until a certain threshold is reached.
+The tuning mechanism (implementation based on the [twiddle/coordinate ascent algorithm](https://www.youtube.com/watch?v=2uQ2BSzDvXs) from Sebastian Thrun) runs the simulation for several cycles (one cycle being composed by a max number of steps) and at each cycle the parameters are tuned according to the average (squared) error in order to steer towards a minima.

-PID Coefficients and Tuning
+PID Coefficients
 ---

 We can observe how the magnitude of the various coefficients affect the vehicle behavior:

-### Proportional (*kP*):
+#### Proportional (*Kp*):

-Given that the value is proportional to the amount of error its value is easiest to observe.
+Given that the value is proportional to the amount of error its value is the easiest to observe.
 The higher the coefficient the fastest the vehicle reacts, this is due to the fact that a big CTE implies a big output.
 Unfortunately this is not enough to have a smooth drive as the vehicle will tent to always overshoot and correct in the next iteration (overshooting in the opposite direction).

 ![alt text][sim_P_H_gif]